moncla-lab/nextstrain-hpai-north-america/README.md

 ### Updating submodules when data changes:
 ```
-git submodule update --remote.   # then add, commit, and push like usual
+git submodule update --remote   # then add, commit, and push like usual
 ```

 ### For maintainers: